 - Each party's earning capacity

-- The length of time needed for training or education for the lower-earning spouse to become self-supporting
+- The period of time needed for the lower-earning ex-spouse to become self-supporting

 - The standard of living the couple enjoyed during the marriage

-Even when a court orders an earning spouse to pay permanent spousal support, that may not mean forever.
-Remarriage is common and alimony ends upon remarriage of the receiving spouse.
-The "Alimony Basics" article below outlines what you need to know.
+Even when a court orders a spouse to pay permanent alimony, that may not mean forever.
+Remarriage of the receiving ex-spouse can end the spousal support obligation.
+The Spousal Support (Alimony) Basics article outlines what you need to know.

-Most states have requirements that the receiving party must meet in order to be eligible for an alimony award.
-Length of marriage is a common one.
-For example, some states require that the parties be married at least 10 years.
+Most states have requirements that the spouse must meet to be eligible for an award of spousal support.
+The length of the marriage is a common consideration for the amount of alimony awarded.
+For example, some states say the parties must be married for at least 10 years.

 - The support order was executed after 2018, or

-- The support order was executed before 2019 but later modified and the modification expressly stated that the alimony deduction did not apply.
+- The support order was executed before 2019 but changed to state that the spousal support deduction did not apply.

-Is There Any Way to Legally Avoid Paying Alimony?
+Is There Any Way to Legally Avoid Paying Spousal Support?

 Alternatives to Monthly Spousal Support Payments

-Good news for payers of alimony!
-You may be able to avoid years of annoying monthly spousal support payments.
-You can make one or a few lump sum alimony payments.
-See the article, "Avoiding Monthly Alimony Payments" to learn about this option.
+Good news for alimony payers: You can avoid years of annoying monthly spousal support payments.
+You can make one or a few lump-sum alimony payments.

 State-Specific Spousal Support Forms and Resources

-The article, "Forms and Information by State" provides links to resources in all 50 states.
+Findlaw lists spousal support forms and laws by state to help you with legal information.
 Click through to learn about alimony awards under state law.
-You can access the forms, motions, declarations, and affidavits you may need to file in state court.
+You can access the forms, motions, declarations, and affidavits you may need to file in your state court.

 Getting Legal Help

-If you are getting divorced, speak to an experienced local divorce lawyer about how alimony is awarded in your state.
-If you have an alimony award but your former spouse is behind on payments, a family law attorney or creditor-debtor lawyer can help you get that money.
+If you are getting divorced, speak to an experienced local divorce attorney about how spousal support is awarded in your state.
+If you have an alimony award, but your former spouse is behind on payments, a family law attorney or creditor-debtor lawyer can help you get that money.